email: info@ballardpropertyinventories.co.uk phone: 07414 227 481

 07414 227 481 or email

-Ballard Property Inventories are members of the Association of Independent Inventory Clerks (AIIC).
+Ballard Property are members of the Association of Independent Inventory Clerks (AIIC).
 We have agreed to conduct our business in accordance to the Guidelines to Professional Practice and abide by the AIIC's Code of Practice.